 3. What would you say is your greatest talent or skill?
 How have you developed and demonstrated that talent over time?

-You might want to check out my guide to the Pomona College essays, where I discuss how to talk about your skills.
-It’s tough to do this without sounding braggy.
+It’s tough to talk about your skills without sounding braggy.
 “How has your talent or skill helped you in or outside the classroom?”
 Are they serious?
 I just can’t imagine how answering this question would make anyone look confident and mature.

 4. Describe how you have taken advantage of a significant educational opportunity or worked to overcome an educational barrier you have faced.

 This is one of those questions where, for some, not answering is the best way to demonstrate self-awareness and maturity.

 You’re being asked to talk about educational opportunities and barriers.
 Before you answer this question, ask yourself: have you received noteworthy educational opportunities and/or faced barriers to pursuing your education?
 If you got a big-deal scholarship or got into a charter school after taking an IQ test or something, there may be a story there.
 (Although, “I have a high IQ” isn’t a great story.)
 If you spent your junior year caring for a sick parent or grandparent or suffered a physical or mental health issue yourself, that’s definitely a barrier to education.

 But, on the other hand, if the opportunities you’ve had in terms of education have to do with your parents’ ability to pay for a fancy school, choose a different question.
 If, for you, "barriers to education" means commuting forty-five minutes to school, or something like that, again, there are plenty of other questions to answer.
 Self-awareness is at the top of the list of qualities that schools like Berkeley, UCLA, and the other UC schools are looking for in their applicants.
 Make sure you’re in touch with the opportunities you’ve been given, and the impediments you’ve faced.